pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-11-kerkyra-resting-day.md

 image: "IMG_7300.jpg"
 author: "Pieter Jan"
 gpx: ""
-summary: "We took a day of rest and provisioning in Palaiokastrita before our crossing to Italy"
+summary: "The Vite & Rêves crew took a day of rest and provisioning in Palaiokastrita before our crossing to Italy."
 ---

 `At: Palaiokastrita (Alipa), Kerkyra (Corfu), Greece`